Recently, a visitor to our website asked a simple question:

 The easiest response would be to place a pricing table on the website and update it annually.
 Eventually, we hope to get there.
 But in the meantime, I have to tell you an uncomfortable truth.
 There is no simple price structure for hiring a guide.
 And before we can answer even the most basic item, like an hourly wage, we have to ask you some questions.

 What Type of Guide Are You Looking For?

 First, what type of guide are you looking for?
-Do they need specialized knowledge of an specific region or subject?
+Do they need specialized knowledge of a specific region or subject?

-We ask the guides who register with our website to list their specializations for a reason.
-Many specializations require a formal education or certification.
-For example, you don’t want to hire a white water rafting guide without double checking their experience on the local rivers and their past education and training.
+We ask the guides who work with us to let us know their specializations for a reason.
+Many guides in Ecuador are required to have formal education or certification.
+For example, you don’t want to hire a white water rafting guide without double-checking their experience on the local rivers and their past education and training.

 Do You Require A Guide Who Speaks English?